Beginning of the Parish

 The Parish Today

-It was because of their love of the Catholic Church and their desire to begin an English-speaking parish, that today we have a vibrant Church with over 900 families and a Christ-centered School which is home to 210 students.
+Today we have a vibrant Church with over 900 families and a Christ-centered School which is home to 210 students.

 The same spirit of love which guided the early days of the parish, continues to manifest as current parishioners join together to worship, to celebrate our faith, and most importantly to spread the gospel of Jesus Christ.